Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 Q: Is Brake Cleaner The Same As A Degreaser?

-A degreaser is a cleaning product that deals with grease, oil, dirt build, and other forms of contaminants in the vehicle assembly and surroundings.
-The brake cleaner works similarly to the degreaser by removing dirt from areas like the brake disks, engine compartment, and flooring.
+A degreaser is a cleaning product that removes grease, oil, dirt buildup, and other contaminants from the vehicle assembly and its surroundings.
+The brake cleaner works similarly to the degreaser, removing dirt from areas such as the brake disks, engine compartment, and flooring.
 Despite having the same purpose, they are not the same product.

 Q: Is It OK To Get Brake Cleaner On Pads?